vatsalmpatel/seen-finance-data-engg-challenge/README.md

 - The approach for this query was to fill in the gaps where the `days_past_due` was `0` where the customer was delinquent.
 Used a recursive CTE, for each row from the previous step `RecursiveUpdate`, adjust `days_past_due` by subtracting 1 and join it with the next row from `BaseData` where `days_past_due` is 0.
 This helps to extend delinquency periods backward.
 Then it was just a matter of finding the start and the end of deliquency period, and handel edge cases where the customer was still deliquent.
 Even though this approach achieves what we want it to do, it uses a recursive cte, which will start becoming costly once the number of backfills we have to do keep increasing.
 This depends on the number of recursive iterations.
 In the worst case, it could be `O(m * k)`, where `m` is the number of rows we have to bounce back and `k` is the maximum recursion depth.
 Each recursive join has to process previous rows, so if there are many rows and each row might have many predecessors to check.
 The complexity of the final select statement will be `O(n log n)`, where `n` will be the number of rows and `log n` for sorting operation.
 So the final complexity will become `O(n log n + m * k)`, which can be improved, if we perform an intermediate step in the ETL pipeline of filling in the days_past_due column with the correct number of days past due for each customer, before writing the final table in the database, and then we can eleminate the recursive calculation all together, bringing the time complexity down to `O(n log n)`.

+## Final Solution for Q5 is the below block:
 ```SQL
 with BaseData as(
     select